digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-4-3-strings-loops.rst

 	single: string processing
 	pair: string; loop

 Loops are often used for **String Traversals** or **String Processing** where the code steps through a string character by character.
-In lesson 2.6 and 2.7, we learned to use String objects and built-in string methods to process strings.
+In previous lessons, we learned to use String objects and built-in string methods to process strings.
 In this lesson, we will write our own loops to process strings.

 Remember that strings are a sequence of characters where each character is at a position or **index** starting at 0.